 An unnumbered route, the Lake Pontchartrain Causeway holds the distinction as the longest over-water highway in the world.
-The 23.87 mile long bridge spans 1/1000th of the earth's circumference on its trek between Metairie and Mandeville.
+The 23.87 mile long bridge spans 1/1000th of the earth's circumference on its course between Metairie and Mandeville.
 The northbound span is actually slightly longer than the companion southbound span.
 The twin spans are situated 80 feet apart with seven crossovers / turnouts linking the two and providing space for breakdowns and other maintenance needs.1

 The bridge system travels at an average height of 15 and 16 feet over the brackish waters of Lake Pontchartrain.
 Incorporated into the design are three main ship passes, where the bridges elevate to a height of 25 feet.
 Larger vessels can pass below two marine spans, each with a 50 foot clearance.
 A drawbridge accommodates the largest of ships at a location eight miles south of the north shore.
 The highest point of the bridge overall is no more than 60 feet.1